dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-12-21-bitcoin-s-meme-wars.md

 These are two very different ideas, two very different memes.
 One is implemented in the fiat system; the other is implemented in the Bitcoin system.
-One is breaking at the seams; the other is chugging along, growing economically, computationally, and memetically --- every 10 minutes.
+One is breaking at the seams; the other is chugging along, growing economically, computationally, and memetically--- every 10 minutes.

 ### Bitcoin vs. Gold